Geometry of Weighted Homogeneous Spaces: Weighted Homogeneous Spaces

 One may add another vector

 to build up a fan (uniquely for the fan condition).
 We call it the fan associated with the WPS, [see \cite{RT} for more details].
-The aforementioned fan makes the WPS a toric variety.
-Many of the geometric properties of the WPS can be characterised from the combinatorics of their toric fans.
-It is possible that two weighted projective space with different weight systems be algebraically isomorphic.
-First one may reduce the weights as follows.
-If we set,
+The fan above makes the WPS a toric variety.
+Many of the geometric properties of the WPS can be characterized by the combinatorics of their toric fans.
+We first explain a reduction of weights arguments.
+One can reduce the weights on a WPS as follows.
+Define,